-Copyright Statement: No part of this publication or documentation accompanying this product may be reproduced in any form or by any means or used to make any derivative such as translation, transformation, or adaptation without permission from D-Link Corporation/D-Link Systems, Inc., as stipulated by the United States Copyright Act of 1976 and any amendments thereto.
+Copyright Statement: No part of this publication or documentation accompanying this Product may be reproduced in any form or by any means or used to make any derivative such as translation, transformation, or adaptation without permission from D-Link Corporation/D-Link Systems, Inc., as stipulated by the United States Copyright Act of 1976.
 Contents are subject to change without prior notice.

-Copyright 2005 by D-Link Corporation/D-Link Systems, Inc. All rights reserved.
+Copyright® 2002 by D-Link Corporation/D-Link Systems, Inc. All rights reserved.